jhdsc/CleaningDataProject/README.md

-6. Sorts the single data table from Step 5 above by Subject and Activity and uses this table to compute and store in a new table the mean of each measaurement variable for each subject and each activity.
+6. Sorts the single data table from Step 5 above by Subject and Activity and uses this table to compute and store in a new table the mean of each measurement variable for each subject and each activity.

 7. Sets the column names in the new table from Step 6 above using the info obtained from Steps 1 and 2, and then writes the resulting table to a file